open-amt-cloud-toolkit/mps/README.md

     npm run dev
     ```

 6. The MPS listens on port 4433.
-Successful installation produces the command line message MPS: Microservice running on https://your-development-system-ip-address:3000.
+Successful installation produces the command line message:

+    ```
+    Intel(R) AMT server running on [development-system-ip]:4433
+    MPS: Microservice running on https://[development-system-ip]:3000.
+    ```

 For detailed documentation about MPS, see the [docs](https://open-amt-cloud-toolkit.github.io/mps/)